 So beware of hairstylists that straighten or wet your hair first before cutting.
 Because wet or stretched hair looks longer.
 So there’s the illusion that more has to be cut.

-When your hair dries, it shrinks in an uneven, and unpredictable manner with holes and choppy layers.
+When your hair dries, it shrinks unevenly and unpredictably with holes and choppy layers.
 Oouch!!

 A curly haircut is more about making each curl look its best.
 Not just a way to trim off damaged ends.

-It’s all about SHAPE – A nicely de-bulked sculpted mane that allows your curls to fall back into its natural shape.
+It’s all about SHAPE – A nicely de-bulked sculpted mane that allows your curls to fall back into their natural shape.